3.7 Implementing the Child Protection Plan, Core Group and Lead Social Worker

 Any dissent about the plan, by family or professionals, must be recorded, with reasons.

 The Child Protection Plan should be recorded on LCS by the child’s social worker and shared in writing at the first Core Group with the relevant professionals.

 Agreeing the Plan with the Child

 The Plan must consider the wishes and feelings of the child.
 The social worker must explain it to her/him (in accordance with age and development), using an interpreter if required.

 The social worker should give the child a copy of the Plan written at a level appropriate to her/his understanding and in her/his preferred language and (s)he should be provided with the opportunity to record her/his comments, including areas of disagreement.
-If the child wishes to have a copy of the Written Agreement (with the parent/carer) consideration should be given to him/her having an amended copy of it.
+If the child wishes to have a copy of the Plan (with the parent/carer) consideration should be given to him/her having an amended copy of it.
 Such options will be discussed with NYAS (National Youth Advocacy Service), Hertfordshire County Council’s commissioned advocacy service.

 Agreeing the Plan with the Parent / Carer